Creating a LoadBalancer Service

 If this function is enabled, the listening port on the load balancer can be transferred to backend servers through the HTTP header of the packet.

-This parameter is available only after HTTP/HTTPS is enabled on the listener port of a dedicated load balancer.
+This parameter is available only when Frontend Protocol is set to HTTP or HTTPS for a dedicated load balancer.

 Transfer Port Number in the Request